vinayak25/localhook/README.md

 ### Creating Webhooks

-To create a new webhook, run the following command
+To create a new webhook, run the following command.
+The command gives you a unique webhook URL which you can add in your application.

 ```bash
 localhook new